ulsdevteam/argo/use-api.md

 https://api.rockarch.org/collections/2HnhFZfibK6SVVu86skz3k/minimap?query=agriculture
 ```

-3. Write a Python script using the [rac_api_client](https://pypi.org/project/rac-api-client/) to identify the creators (people or organizations) of collections that contain keyword search matches for "green revolution".
-The `/search` endpoint performs search queries across agents, collections, objects, and terms (terms are controlled values describing topics, geographic places or record formats).
+3. Write a Python script using the [rac_api_client](https://pypi.org/project/rac-api-client/) to identify the creators of collections that contain keyword search matches for "green revolution".
+The `/search` endpoint performs search queries across agents, collections, objects, and terms.

+Creators are the people, organizations, or families responsible for creating the records.
+Terms are controlled values describing topics, geographic places, or record formats.
 ```
 # import rac_api_client module
 from rac_api_client import Client